moorepants/HumanControl/WhippleModel/README.md

 % input and a single lane change as the manuever. data = generate_data('Pista', 7.5, 'laneType', 'single');

- generate the plots for the paper on this model ieee
+% Generate the plots for the paper on this model. ieee
 ```